Conversations, Craft & Movement

 The Story

-Through this process, SIM cards emerged as “keys” for unlocking ‘smartphone suitcases,’ opening up channels to loved ones and personal data archives, and providing a sense of independence as well as home.
+SIM cards become symbolic “keys” that unlock ‘smartphone suitcases’.
+They connect people to loved ones and personal digital archives, and provide a mobile sense of home.

 See the first chapter of the project here.